miralomaadam/cs244-linux-5.19.10/Documentation/RCU/rcu_dereference.rst

 PROPER CARE AND FEEDING OF RETURN VALUES FROM rcu_dereference()
 ===============================================================

-Proper care and feeding of address and data dependencies is critically important to correct use of things like RCU.
-To this end, the pointers returned from the rcu_dereference() family of primitives carry address and data dependencies.
-These dependencies extend from the rcu_dereference() macro's load of the pointer to the later use of that pointer to compute either the address of a later memory access (representing an address dependency) or the value written by a later memory access (representing a data dependency).
+Most of the time, you can use values from rcu_dereference() or one of the similar primitives without worries.
+Dereferencing (prefix "*"), field selection ("->"), assignment ("="), address-of ("&"), addition and subtraction of constants, and casts all work quite naturally and safely.

-Most of the time, these dependencies are preserved, permitting you to freely use values from rcu_dereference().
-For example, dereferencing (prefix "*"), field selection ("->"), assignment ("="), address-of ("&"), casts, and addition or subtraction of constants all work quite naturally and safely.
-However, because current compilers do not take either address or data dependencies into account it is still possible to get into trouble.
+It is nevertheless possible to get into trouble with other operations.

-Follow these rules to preserve the address and data dependencies emanating from your calls to rcu_dereference() and friends, thus keeping your RCU readers working properly:
+Follow these rules to keep your RCU code working properly:

 -	You must use one of the rcu_dereference() family of primitives to load an RCU-protected pointer, otherwise CONFIG_PROVE_RCU